Twitch: A sea of marketing opportunities

 Twitch marketing: Finding Twitch influencers

 There’s more than 2 million content creators on Twitch of which 10% account for 95% of views.
-Tracking Twitch influencers can help you:
+If you feel like Twitch is your way to go, tracking Twitch influencers can help you:

 - Identify the right influencers for your brand